-Optimal High Frequency Training Workout for Natural Lifters
+Optimal High Frequency Training For Beginners

 Or you follow the trends and notice your idols in the bodybuilding world do an insane workout; thirty sets for quads in one training session.
 Since their body is perfect in your eyes, you as a natural lifter begin to copy everything your idol does.